enonic/lib-static/README.md

 <a name="api-get"></a>
 ### .get
-A specific-recource getter method, returns a [response object](#behavior) for the asset that's named in the argument string.
+A specific-recource getter method, returns a [response object](#behaviour) for the asset that's named in the argument string.
 This is similar to the getter function made by [static](#api-static) above, but with two key differences:

-- There's no general behavior setup for all calls to it.
+- There's no general behaviour setup for all calls to it.
 There's no root folder setup, and `path` and `options` arguments apply only to each particular call.
 - the `path` argument is an asset-path string instead of a request object.

 Of course, you probably wouldn't normally hardcode a controller to return a particular asset like in the example below.
 The purpose here is closer control with each call: implement your own logic and send a resulting string to the argument.